Cache (computing): GPU cache

 Earlier graphics processing units (GPUs) often had limited read-only texture caches and used swizzling to improve 2D locality of reference.
 Cache misses would drastically affect performance, e.g. if mipmapping was not used.
 Caching was important to leverage 32-bit (and wider) transfers for texture data that was often as little as 4 bits per pixel.

 As GPUs advanced, supporting general-purpose computing on graphics processing units and compute kernels, they have developed progressively larger and increasingly general caches, including instruction caches for shaders, exhibiting functionality commonly found in CPU caches.
 These caches have grown to handle synchronization primitives between threads and atomic operations, and interface with a CPU-style MMU.

 DSPs

 Digital signal processors have similarly generalized over the years.
-Earlier designs used scratchpad memory fed by direct memory access, but modern DSPs such as Qualcomm Hexagon often include a very similar set of caches to a CPU (e.g. Modified Harvard architecture with shared L2, split L1 I-cache and D-cache).
+Earlier designs used scratchpad memory fed by direct memory access; modern DSPs often include a very similar set of caches to a CPU (e.g. Modified Harvard architecture with shared L2, split L1 I-cache and D-cache).